Core 2 Duo E8335 vs Core 2 Duo T9600

 So, is Core 2 Duo E8335 better than Core 2 Duo T9600?

-It depends on what matters more to you.
-For gaming, Core 2 Duo T9600 is ahead with 201.1% higher max boost clock.
+It depends on what you want from the system.
+For gaming, Core 2 Duo T9600 is ahead with a 1.6% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Core 2 Duo E8335 pulls ahead with 0.6% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core 2 Duo E8335 is the better fit.
+For streaming, content creation, and heavier multitasking, Core 2 Duo E8335 is the stronger fit.
 You are getting 0.6% better PassMark, backed by 2 cores and 2 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core 2 Duo E8335 is the smarter buy today.
-Core 2 Duo E8335 is at an unclear MSRP at $200 MSRP versus unclear MSRP, and it gives you 0.6% better PassMark.
-The trade-off is that Core 2 Duo T9600 is still the better pure gaming CPU with 201.1% higher max boost clock.
-It is also 100.0% better value on MSRP (5.5 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core 2 Duo E8335 is the better buy right now.
+Core 2 Duo E8335 comes in at an unclear MSRP at $200 MSRP versus unclear MSRP, and it still gives you 0.6% better PassMark.
+The compromise is that Core 2 Duo T9600 is still the better pure gaming CPU with a 1.6% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (5.5 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?